Squaring the Circle (album): Content

 After a hiatus of 18 years, it is the fourth album in the Sneaker Pimps discography.
 It includes songs that had been sitting incomplete for decades, and collaborations with singer Simonne Jones.
 This returned the group to a trio of founders Liam Howe and Chris Corner alongside a female vocalist, reflecting their most commercially successful period in the mid-1990s when they worked with Kelli Ali.

 The album was recorded at Sawtooth Studios, Pioneertown, California and the Tower Studios, London.
 It features Corner playing acoustic guitar on several tracks; Corner has said he has been influenced by Spanish guitar music and Simon and Garfunkel.
 The title comes from squaring the circle, a seemingly impossible process, which describes the relationship between Howe and Corner and the unlikeliness of them reforming.

 The title track and "Fighter" were released as singles ahead of the album in July 2021, which was released on 10 September.

 Howe's solo venture as Ape Mink Press (AMP) remixed several tracks from the album, including "Alibis", "Fighter" and "So Far Gone".

 Critical reception

 The album received a mixed review from Dana Alward of mxdwn.com, who appreciated the duo wanted to move on from previous work, but found the resulting work "fails to create a cohesive thematic atmosphere".
 Saby Reyes-Kulkarni of Popmatters appreciated tracks like "Tranquility Trap", "Child in the Dark" and "Immaculate Hearts" which showed them as "a latter-day Depeche Mode" and praised Corner's acoustic guitar work, but criticised the lack of input from Jones, adding the founding duo "haven't learned from past mistakes".

+The album failed to gain any wider critical or media attention from more established outlets, and did not achieve any notable commercial or chart success in any territory.